Karen Symms Gallagher, Ph.D.

 COO, PACIFIC CHARTER SCHOOL DEVELOPMENT

-Kate Hirsh has held the position of COO at Pacific Charter School Development for the past two and a half years.
-She previously held the positions Vice President of National Development, and Senior Project Manager.
-In her current role as COO, Kate is responsible for identification, evaluation and development of new charter school investments and is devoted to providing long-term facilities operations to charter schools nationally.
-As a part of the PCSD Executive team, Kate formulates and executes on strategic plans for new business development, fundraising, and public-private partnerships.
-With this, she maintains client and funder relationships to a board metric of 75%+.
-She earned a B.S in Architecture form the University of Michigan, Taubman College of Architecture and Urban Planning and an MBA in Real Estate from the University of California Los Angeles, The Anderson School of Management
+Kate Hirsh is an Associate Vice President at CIM Group, an urban real estate and fund manager with $20B of assets under management.
+Kate is responsible for the repositioning and development of projects in one of CIM's identified "emerging urban neighborhoods" located in a Los Angeles.
+Kate's portfolio includes execution on developing 200 residential units, 200k SF of retail space, 150 hotel keys & 150k SF of office.
+Prior to joining CIM Group, Kate held the position of COO at Pacific Charter School Development where she was responsible for identification, evaluation and development of new charter school investments and was devoted to providing long-term facilities to charter schools nationally.
+As a part of the PCSD Executive team, Kate formulated and executed on strategic plans for new business development, fundraising, and public-private partnerships.
+Kate earned a B.S in Architecture form the University of Michigan, Taubman College of Architecture and Urban Planning and an MBA in Real Estate from the University of California Los Angeles, The Anderson School of Management.

 Maria G. Ott, Ph.D.